Eden

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all.

-Achieving economic reconciliation for minority groups and indigenous peoples through self-determination, investment in community-owned infrastructure, and development of a hybrid economy that combines traditional forms of business with modern entrepreneurship.
+Achieving economic reconciliation for indigenous peoples through self-determination, investment in community-owned infrastructure, and development of a hybrid economy that addresses economic disparities, supports Indigenous entrepreneurship, and ensures a green, equitable transition for First Nation communities.

-Promoting inclusive and sustainable industrialization and innovation through community-led stewardship and long-term sustainability efforts, rather than rapid-resource exploitation, extraction and depletion.
+Promoting inclusive and sustainable industrialization and innovation through community-led stewardship and long-term sustainability efforts, that build resilient infrastructures and foster innovation, and support connectivity, rather than rapid-resource exploitation, extraction and depletion.
+Key efforts include developing green, climate-resilient infrastructure, improving access to high-speed internet access, and leveraging traditional knowledge for technological innovation.

 Reducing inequalities within and among communities by addressing systemic racism, implementing anti-racisms strategies in public systems, including the health and justice systems, and housing industry.

-Goal 10: Reduce inequality within and among communities.
+Goal 10: Reducing inequalities within and among communities.

-Making cities and human settlements inclusive, safe, and resilient by investing in community-focused anti-violence campaigns that are culturally appropriate, and promote a human-rights and freedoms approach to preventing and resolving religious, belief or value-based conflicts.
+Making cities and human settlements inclusive, safe, and resilient by investing in community-focused anti-violence campaigns that are culturally appropriate, and promote and protect human-rights and freedoms.

-Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+Goal 11: Making cities and human settlements inclusive, safe and violence free.

-Goal 12: Ensure responsible consumption and production patterns.
+Goal 12: Ensuring responsible consumption and production patterns.

-Protecting, restoring and promoting the sustainable use of terrestrial ecosystems and forests by choosing or promoting Indigenous-led conservation efforts, that apply traditional knowledge to manage forests, restore degraded ecosystems, and protect species habitat; ensuring holistic ecosystem health.
+Protecting, restoring and promoting the sustainable use of terrestrial ecosystems, forests and biodiversity by promoting Indigenous-led conservation efforts, that apply traditional knowledge to manage forests, restore degraded ecosystems, and protect species habitats.

 Strengthening sustainable development by fostering nation-to-nation relationships with First Nation Tribal Governments and Local Authorities, and supporting indigenous-led projects, all the while ensuring that Meaningful consultation are held; Accommodations are arranged and upheld; and Free, Prior and Informed Consent is obtained before making decisions that could reshape or destroy the landscape.